buddhist-uni/buddhist-uni.github.io/_content/essays/seed-of-reasoning_jamyang-khyentse-wangpo.md

 > If something is interdependent, it is necessarily emptiness.

-In this short teaching, Jamyang Khyentse Wangpo explains five logical arguments of Nagarjuna's Mādhyamaka (Middle Way).
+In this short teaching, Jamyang Khyentse Wangpo summarizes five logical arguments of Nagarjuna's Mādhyamaka (Middle Way).